sporto/elm-tutorial/elm_arch/startapp_effects.md

   app.tasks
 ```

-There are many changes here, let's go through them.
+There are many changes here, let's go through them one by one.